Salesforce

 Before you begin

-We recommend that someone within the practice (whether that be your IT provider or a staff member) will look after your backup processes.
-This person will be responsible for the configuration and maintenance of your backups.
-They will need to decide how these backups will be completed, where they will be stored, and how to restore a backup should data loss occur.
+We recommend that someone within your practice (whether that be your IT provider or a staff member) look after your backup processes.
+This person will be responsible for the configuration and maintenance of your backups, and they will need to decide how these backups will be completed, where they will be stored and how to restore a backup if needed.

-Where are these backups going to be stored?If your backups are going to be stored on site (e.g. on an external drive), it's important to also have an offsite copy as well to ensure that you still have a copy of your data in the event of unforeseeable circumstances (e.g. robbery, fire).
+Where are these backups going to be stored?If your primary backups are store on site, it's important to also have an offsite and preferably offline copy as well to ensure that you still have a copy of your data in the event of unforeseeable circumstances (e.g. robbery, fire, cyberattack).

 How can you access your backups in the event of data loss?Do you know how to restore your backups should the necessity arise?

-Are you going to keep historical backups?Historical backups enable you to look back at a copy of your data as it was at a period of time in the past.
-Keeping historical backups of your data is a medico-legal requirement.
-These can be used in conjunction with automated backups.
+How are you going to keep historical backups?Historical backups enable you to look back at a copy of your data as it was at a period of time in the past and is a medico-legal requirement in most circumstances.
+Backups for each day of the previous week and then one permanently stored backup for each week is a good starting point.

-What method are you going to use to complete your backups?Depending on your preferences, you can choose to use Genie's automated backups, and/or a third-party/alternative backup process.
+What method are you going to use to complete your backups?Depending on your preferences, you can choose to use Genie's automated backups, a third-party/alternative backup process, or both.
+Because Genie is only able to back up data to one location, it's a good idea to think about how you can have multiple copies of you backups in different locations (external hard drives, cloud storage etc).

-Automated Genie backups are designed to automatically take place at a scheduled time and save to a file location that you specify.
-To configure automated Genie backups, you must have access to the Genie Server application on your server machine.
+Automated Genie backups are designed to take place at a scheduled time and save to a location that you specify.
+To configure automated Genie backups, you must have access to the Genie Server application on your server machine – if you are running your Genie Server as a service (Windows only), you will need to run Genie as an application (i.e. stop the service first, then open the application) while configuring Genie backups.

-If the backup settings are greyed out when opening via the backup_preferences.png button, navigate to Edit > Settings > User Settings for Data File > Backup (Windows) or File > Settings > User Settings for Date File > Backup (Mac) to configure your backups.
+If this is your first time configuring backups and the backup settings are greyed out, navigate to Edit > Settings > User Settings for Data File > Backup (Windows) or File > Settings > User Settings for Date File > Backup (Mac) to configure your backups.

 Scheduler tab